About the rivers and the fly fishing>>

 We practice live release of all Atlantic Salmon!

 Our fly fishing season

-Our fly fishing season for Atlantic Salmon is from June 1st to October 31st and provides exciting angling opportunities throughout the whole season with better or excellent fishing to be had when water levels and weather conditions are favorable.
+Our fly fishing season for Atlantic Salmon is from June 1st to October 31st and provides exciting angling opportunities throughout the whole season, with better or excellent fishing to be had when water levels and weather conditions are favorable.
 The average size salmon entering our rivers is 8 - 12 lbs. and we also have a summer run of grilse (3-5 lbs.) mixed in.
-As well, there is also a smaller percentage of repeat spawners reaching upwards to 20 and 30 lbs.
+As well, there is a percentage of repeat spawners reaching upwards to 20 and 30 lbs. in the mix.

 The summer and fall fishing season is similar to the typical freshwater fly-fishing that is practiced throughout the world.
-As well, all of our fishing is done by wading the rivers, or streamside, normally using floating lines and a variety of traditional and modern Atlantic Salmon wet and dry fly patterns.
+All of our fishing is done by wading the rivers or streamside from the bank, normally using floating lines and a variety of traditional and modern Atlantic Salmon wet and dry fly patterns.
 Nothing equals the adrenaline rush of seeing an Atlantic Salmon rising to break the surface to engulf a dry fly!

-We usually fish with 9-10 ft. one handed flyrods, using 8-9 wt. floating lines during normal conditions most of the season and also fish with two handed switch and spey rods, especially during higher water periods.
+We usually fish with 9-10 ft. one handed fly rods, using 8-9 wt. floating lines during normal conditions for most of the season.

 In our immediate area, we have the world famous Margaree River that has attracted much attention and hosted anglers from all over the world for many decades!

 As well, we have the Cheticamp River which is a smaller wilderness type stream within Cape Breton Highlands National Park that can produce well, especially during spate conditions throughout the season.
 You need a separate fishing license to fish within the National Park.